soto-project/soto/documentation/Using Soto with Vapor.md

     }
 }
 ```

 ## Example

-If you have extended your Vapor `Application` as above and also included an `SES` (Simple Email Service) service object in the `Application` in a similar way to the example above with `S3` you could write a route to send an email as follows
+If you have extended your Vapor `Application` as above and also included an `SES` (Simple Email Service) service object in the `Application` in a similar way to the example above with `S3` you could write a route to send an email as follows:

 ```swift
 final class MyController {
     struct EmailData: Content {